vavenCV/dbus2mqtt/docs/examples/home_assistant_media_player.md

 The following table lists player commands, their descriptions, and an example JSON payload for invoking them via MQTT.

 Dbus methods can be invoked by sendig the JSON payload to MQTT topic `dbus2mqtt/org.mpris.MediaPlayer2/command`.
-Method calls will be done for all matching players
+Method calls will be done for all matching players.
+The same applies to property updates.

 | Interface                       | Method<br />Property | Description                       | Example MQTT JSON Payload                           |
 |---------------------------------|---------------|------------------------------------------|------------------------------------------------|